JeffCohen/cms-cs101/workbook/bigo.md

 So our question now becomes, which solution performs the best when faced with the *worst* case (which usually means, a very large input size)?

-The answer is sometimes counter-intuitive, so computer science also gives us a standard way to describe the performance of any function or algorithm.
-And it turns out that most algorithm will fall into one of small handful of categories.
+The answer is sometimes counter-intuitive, so computer science gives us a standard way to describe the performance of any function or algorithm.

 ## `O()` Notation

-In which we decipher the confusing O(n), O(log n), O(n2) notation....

-Also called computational complexity

-Characterizes the worst-case performance of an algorithm with respect to input size

-Math shapes: cubic, quadratic, logarthimic, linear, flat

-O(n)
+It turns out that most algorithm will fall into one of small handful of categories.
+After decades of measuring the speeds of a large variety of algorithms, plotting a graph of the time it takes for an algorithm to run vs. input size almost always resulted in the shape of a well-known mathematical function.
+Mathematically the shape was based on something called the "order" of the function, or "O" for short.

+Here are the most common ones you need to know.
+I've put them in order from best-performing to worst-performing.

+### O(1)

+This is the best possible outcome.
+It means that the function will perform its work in the same amount of time, *regardless of input size*.

-O(log n)
+### O(log n)

+Sometimes called _logarthimic complexity_, this means that the time it takes to run is proportional to the logarithm (base 10) of the input size.
+If a function takes 2 seconds to operate on 10 elements, it will take 4 seconds to operate on 1000 elements.

+### O(n)

+Sometimes called _linear complexity_, this means that the time it takes to run is directly and linearly related to the input size.
+If a function takes 2 seconds to operate on 10 elements, it will take 200 seconds to operate on 1000 elements.

-O(n log n)
+### O(n log n)

+This is usually worse than linear complexity.
+If a function takes 2 second to operate on 10 elements, it will take 1000 * 3/5 = 600 seconds to operate on 1000 elements.

-O(n^2)
+### O(n^2)

-How can we determine complexity of an algorithm we write?

-Watch out for nested loops
+I think you can figure this one out.